Request for Proposals - Community Based Traditional Mentoring and Youth Advocate Services - Danbury Juvenile Court District

-Student surveys indicate that underage drinking has dropped 8.9 percent.
+According to the 2015 Connecticut’s Youth Risk Behavior Survey, we have seen a 15% reduction in underage drinking in the last 10 years.
 For us, that’s not good enough.
-And more than 50 percent of Connecticut's youth continue to deal with issues of drug use, family alcoholism, bullying and child abuse.
+Too many of our youth continue to deal with issues of drug use, family alcoholism, bullying and child abuse.
 It’s time for a change.

 Bullying is one of the most widespread and under reported problems within our schools and communities.
 We're working to fix that.